The Financial Aid Handbook offers policies and guidelines for student financial aid at the University of Mount Union.

-Contact the Office of Student Financial Services if any significant changes occur that affect your financial situation for 2017, such as divorce or separation of parents, loss of income, increased paid medical expenses or tuition paid to private elementary or high schools.
+Contact the Office of Student Financial Aid if any significant changes occur that affect your financial situation, such as divorce or separation of parents, loss of income, increased paid medical expenses, or tuition paid to private elementary or high schools.
 You will be asked to complete a Special Circumstance Appeal Form, complete the verification process and submit supporting documentation.

 Traditional undergraduate and transfer students living off campus during the Fall 2017 semester are grandfathered into their current financial aid package.

-Traditional undergraduate and transfer students residing on campus and admitted prior to Fall 2018 who wish to move off campus will have a reduction in their institutional need based grant (UMU Grant or Methodist Grant) up to $3000.
-If a student receives less than $3000 in an institutional need based grant, the full award will be removed from their package.
-Students receiving a combination of federal, state, and institutional funds over the cost of tuition should reference the Institutional, Federal, and State Awards Over the Cost of Tuition Policy, regarding a change in their financial aid package.
+Traditional undergraduate and transfer students residing on campus and admitted prior to Fall 2018 who wish to move off campus will have a reduction in their institutional need based grant (UMU Grant or Methodist Grant) up to $3,000.
+If a student receives less than $3,000 in an institutional-need-based grant, the full award will be removed from their package.
+Students receiving a combination of federal, state, and institutional funds over the cost of tuition should reference the Institutional, Federal, and State Awards Over the Cost of Tuition Policy noted below, regarding a change in their financial aid package.

-Students are required to notify the Office of Student Financial Services when an outside scholarship is received.
-A copy of the scholarship award letter, certificate or check can serve as notification of this award.
+Students are required to notify the Office of Student Financial Aid when an outside scholarship is received.
+A copy of the scholarship award letter, certificate, or check can serve as notification of this award.
 If any adjustment to the aid award must be made, loans and employment will be reduced before any need-based awards.

 A merit-based scholarship or award is offered without regard for financial need.
 Students who may be eligible for multiple Mount Union scholarships and awards will receive at least the value of the highest scholarship or award.

 Consideration that is given for any portion of a second scholarship or award from Mount Union will be based on financial need and will require that the student file the Free Application for Federal Student Aid (FAFSA).
-The maximum award equals full tuition; students who receive a full tuition scholarship are not eligible for additional Mount Union scholarships or awards.
-All University scholarships, awards, and grants are coordinated through the Office of Student Financial Services.
+The maximum award equals full tuition.
+Students who receive a full tuition scholarship are not eligible for additional Mount Union scholarships or awards.
+All University scholarships, awards, and grants are coordinated through the Office of Student Financial Aid.

 Following the NCAA Division III philosophy, the University of Mount Union does not offer athletic scholarships.
 The University does award scholarships and financial aid for student athletes on the same basis as it does for every other Mount Union students.